EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

                 - Have an attribute called numActiveCardinallyAdjacentConductorsLastTick
                 - Have an boolean attribute storing if the logic was already satisfied last tick
                 - update the boolean as true and return true if numActiveCardinallyAdjacentConductors = numCardinallyAdjacentConductors and numActiveCardinallyAdjacentConductorsLastTick = 0

+                (Post implementation hindsight edit):
+                    - This was the biggest problem during my implementation as i realised that the check had to be applied after all the conductors were updated during each tick as otherwise the last tick would be updated by 1 increment, making the logic never return true

             - OnlySwitch:
-                - return true when the switch is activated (use original code for Switch and Bomb)
+                - return true when the switch is activated (use the same logic as Or() but only attach to switches)
         - To ensure that the observer pattern doesn't create an infinite loop: i.e, a wire 1 notifies its adjacent wire 2 and then wire 2 notifies wire 1 and so on repeatedly
             - when a conductor notifies another entity, it also provides an id
             - the other entity only notifies entities that do not have the same id